bio4j/dynamograph/docs/Overview.md

 Dynamograph is graph database based on DynamoDB database.
 It was designed for storing biological data but it could be used for storing each type of data

+This part of documentation provides generall overview of the project.

 ## Word etymology

 Dynamograph (Dynamo-Graph) comes from connection of two words: [DynamoDB][1] and [Graph][2].
 Each of them are equally important as express two orthogonal things: